The most charming general store in every US state

 Oklahoma: The General Store of Elmer, Elmer

-Residing right on the border of Oklahoma and the Lone Star State, The General Store of Elmer is ready to refuel your car and yourself.
-Not only can you pick up familiar snacks like Pop Tarts and Doritos, you can eat more substantially with a home-cooked meal.
-Settle into their diner-style booths, which sit underneath colourful wall murals, and tuck into some American classics like BLTs and biscuits and gravy.
-Beware, these are truly gigantic portions for very hungry bellies only!
+Sitting right on the border of Oklahoma and the Lone Star State, The General Store of Elmer is ready to refuel both your car and you yourself.
+Pick from a wide selection of snacks in the store, or settle into one of the diner-style tables and tuck into some American classics like BLTs, fried catfish, and biscuits and gravy.
+Customers love the big portion sizes and the friendly service.

 Pennsylvania: Country Junction, Lehighton